paulkennethkent/projectresponsive/_projects/2015-12-10-browser-matrix.md

 [http://ec2-54-170-21-102.eu-west-1.compute.amazonaws.com/browsersupport/index.html](http://ec2-54-170-21-102.eu-west-1.compute.amazonaws.com/browsersupport/index.html)

 ### Description
-This was a small project to visually show users of our education platforms which browser we support and which we are testing.
+This was a small project to visually show users of our education platforms which browsers we support and which ones we are testing.

 ### Technology